Syncano/syncano-testing-examples/README.md

 - Using `before()` and `after()` hooks in your tests
 - Extending Nightwatch with custom commands

-In this part I'll focus on script that let us feed dashboard with data, and then use it in example e2e test.
+In this part I'll focus on a script that let us feed dashboard with data, and then use it in example e2e test.
 I'll cover:

 - Creating javascript tool for data driven testing
-- Using javascript tool with nightwatch tests
+- Using this tool with Nightwatch tests

 This post builds upon the previous part of the series, which can be found here [End to End testing of React apps with Nightwatch - Part 2](https://www.syncano.io/blog/testing-syncano/)